-SII filters: The narrow-band filter allows light from ionised sulphur atoms at 650 nanometres to pass through.
-This is the line in which many planetary nebulae, emission nebulae and supernova remnants shine.
+Sii filters: The narrow-band filter allows light from ionised sulphur atoms at 671.7 and 673.1 nanometres to pass through.
+These are the lines in which many planetary nebulae, emission nebulae and supernova remnants shine.

-Astrophotography: Monochromatic cameras are best used.
-Ideally, combine shots with SII, OIII and H-alpha filters.
-This results in an image that shows the delicate nebula structures in high contrast and clearly.
+Astrophotography: Monochromatic cameras are best for this.
+Ideally, you should combine shots with sii, oii and h-alpha filters.
+This will give you an image that shows the delicate nebula structures clearly and with high contrast.

 The narrow passband of this filter, with a bandwidth of only 6.5 nanometres, works even under difficult city conditions to bring out faint planetary nebulae, emission nebulae and supernova remnants, or make them visible in the first place.